Sean-ChangSS/my-wallet-app/DevLog.md

 2. Refine user story, explore and decide functional and non-functional requirements, acceptance criteria, follow ups.
 3. Explore, select and explain the technology I'll be used.
-4. Setup scripts to boot services with one tap.
+4. Setup project and boot scripts.
 5. Explore and define development flow I'll used in the following work.
 6. Develop common concerns
 7. Develop features.